Grab a drink and sit down.

 You are unique.
 Your body has carried you through your life until this point and along the way you have learned many things, some of them adaptive and some of them are not so useful.
 Whatever your reasons for signing up to Pilates at Umoya, take a moment to appreciate this amazing vessel that has brought you to this point in your life here and now.
 We are about to KonMari your body and your brain!

 When it comes to Pilates the magic is really in the method.
-Hayley and I are here to facilitate and guide you, but the true magic happens inside you.
+The Instructors and I are here to facilitate and guide you, but the true magic happens inside you.
 Through movement we can knit new neural pathways, unlearn bad habits and create new ones, speak and listen to our bodies, unlock pent up stress and get rid of useless or maladaptive patterns.
 How this happens is though the philosophy of Pilates.
 Like many of the greatest philosophers Joseph Pilates was Greek - so he must be right... right?
 He created six Pilates principles to encapsulate the broader concepts of his method.

 Inhale through your nose - exhale out of your mouth.